 Once the CEO determines that a development is material and must be disclosed, he will authorize the issuance of a news release.
 News releases must:

-be issued in accordance with the requirements of the Toronto Stock Exchange ("TSX"), the Botswana Stock Exchange and First North, as applicable to the Company; and
+- be issued in accordance with the requirements of the Toronto Stock Exchange ("TSX"), the Botswana Stock Exchange and the Nasdaq Stockholm , as applicable; and

-include the name and contact numbers (phone, e-mail and fax) of at least one Company spokesperson who has been designated by the CEO to communicate with the investment community and/or the news media.
+- include the name and contact information (phone and email) of at least one Company spokesperson who has been designated by the CEO to communicate with the investment community and/or the news media.

 The Board of Directors' audit committee shall review all press releases containing: (a) financial information based on or taken from the Company's financial statements or (b) any earnings guidance (or updates to any previously issued earnings guidance), prior to the issuance of such releases.

-So long as the shares of the Company are listed on First North, the Company shall:
+So long as the shares of the Company are listed on the Nasdaq Stockholm, the Company shall:

 (iii) Becoming Aware of Misrepresentations

-If any person to which this Policy applies becomes aware that (a) any information publicly disclosed by the Company contained or may have contained a misrepresentation (as defined by Canadian securities laws), or (b) there has been or may have been a failure to make timely disclosure of material information, the CEO should be promptly notified and the CEO, after conducting a reasonable investigation of the information, shall endeavour to ensure that the material information, or correction thereof, as the case may be, is promptly disclosed in accordance with applicable laws and TSX requirements.
+If any person to which this Policy applies becomes aware that: (a) any information publicly disclosed by the Company contained or may have contained a misrepresentation (as defined by Canadian securities laws); or (b) there has been or may have been a failure to make timely disclosure of material information, the CEO should be promptly notified and the CEO, after conducting a reasonable investigation of the information, shall endeavour to ensure that the material information, or correction thereof, as the case may be, is promptly disclosed in accordance with applicable laws and all stock exchange requirements.